docopt/docopt.php/README.rst

     Usage: my_program.php [-v | -vv | -vvv]

-then number of occurences of the option will be counted.
+then number of occurrences of the option will be counted.
 I.e.
 ``args['-v']`` will be ``2`` if program was invoked as ``my_program -vv``.
 Same works for commands.